Camp Ginkgo

 Details

-Tuition is $700 covering all four weeks ($175 per week.)
+Tuition is $215 per week.
 The cost of providing the camp exceeds our tuition.
 The modest fee is made possible through grants and individual donations making it possible for us to never turn a child away for financial reasons.
-Partial and full scholarships are available for those who qualify (see Financial Scholarship Application.)
+Partial and full scholarships are available for those who qualify.

 Required forms for participation once registration is complete: